raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.28 =
+* NEW: Added `select2` script for easier donor selection when adding a manual donation. [#727](https://github.com/Charitable/Charitable/issues/727)
+* FIX: Display stored donor details when creating a manual donation for an existing donor. [#706](https://github.com/Charitable/Charitable/issues/706)
+* FIX: Prevent form submit buttons from being clicked more than once.
+This applies to the Registration, Profile and Campaign form. [#723](https://github.com/Charitable/Charitable/issues/723)
+* FIX: If your campaign name contains apostrophes or some other characters, donations to the campaign would have the campaign name escaped. [#725](https://github.com/Charitable/Charitable/issues/725)

 = 1.6.27 =
 * NEW: Added `charitable_disable_cookie` filter to provide the ability to completely disable the `charitable_session` cookie.
 The `charitable_session` cookie is a necessary cookie used to keep track of your donation history whilst your session is active.
 This allows you to access your donation receipt without being a registered, logged-in user.
 It is also used when you submit the Campaign Donation widget form to track the amount you would like to donate to the campaign, as well as the donation period (one-time, monthly, etc.). [#717](https://github.com/Charitable/Charitable/issues/717)